allianz/ng-aquila/projects/ng-aquila/src/datefield/datefield.md

 The ISO date adapter works solely with YYYY-MM-DD strings.
 Under the hood it uses dayjs to support formatting, parsing and localization.
 With this adapter you don't have to create a proper Date, Dayjs or Moment Object first to bind it with ngModel or reactive forms.

-For localization you have to import the locales yourself. `en` is the default locale.
-To add e.g. german you use `import 'dayjs/locale/de'`.

 Please install the `dayjs` package to use this adapter.

 #### Native Date